 As product designers and developers, our mission is to build better products.
 But “better” can mean a lot of things.
 One way to define it is in terms of a product’s usability; we want to create products that can be used, and enjoyed, by as many people as possible.
 One of our challenges, therefore, is to build products with accessibility in mind.

 But that is easier said than done.
-As I write this, Connected Lab — along with the majority of product development firms — is a long way from operationalizing accessibility into every product that gets built.
-To get there requires a deep cultural shift, since it asks us to consider the implications of our decisions as we plan, design, and develop digital products.
+As I write this, Connected — along with the majority of product development firms — is a long way from operationalizing accessibility into every product that gets built.
+Getting there requires a deep cultural shift since it asks us to consider the implications of our decisions as we plan, design, and develop digital products.

-In this article, I hope to explain 1.
-Why accessibility matters so much to building better products, 2.
-Where accessible products can have the greatest impact, and 3.
-Some further reading that will enable you to implement accessibility into your practice.
-This article is by no means a comprehensive how-to guide, but hopefully it will point you in the right direction.
+In this article, I hope to explain 1.)
+Why accessibility matters so much to building better products, 2.)
+Where accessible products can have the greatest impact, and 3.)
+Some further reading will enable you to implement accessibility into your practice.
+This article is by no means a comprehensive how-to guide, but hopefully, it will point you in the right direction.